MasterGreenyMC/color_code/README.md

 # color_code
 ### Description
-You can import it in Python and use it to color your print() outputs.
+You can import it in Python3 and use it to color your print() outputs.
 Use color("color", "text")
 ### Colors
 bold, italic, underlined